|Recommended System Requirements|

-In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 8670 (OEM) are significantly better than the Nvidia GeForce GT 720.
+In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 8670 (OEM) are massively better than the Nvidia GeForce GT 720.

 The GeForce GT 720 was released less than a year after the HD 8670, and so they are likely to have similar driver support for optimizing performance when running the latest games when compared to the HD 8670.

 The HD 8670 has 1024 MB more video memory than the GeForce GT 720, so is likely to be much better at displaying game textures at higher resolutions.
 This is supported by the fact that the HD 8670 also has superior memory performance overall.

 The HD 8670 has 59.2 GB/sec greater memory bandwidth than the GeForce GT 720, which means that the memory performance of the HD 8670 is much better than the GeForce GT 720.

 The Radeon HD 8670 (OEM) requires 75 Watts to run and the GeForce GT 720 requires 19 Watts.
-We would recommend a PSU with at least 400 Watts for the HD 8670 and a PSU with at least 300 Watts for the GeForce GT 720, but we do not have a recommended PSU wattage for the HD 8670.
+We would recommend a PSU with at least 400 Watts for the HD 8670 and a PSU with at least 300 Watts for the GeForce GT 720.
 The HD 8670 requires 56 Watts more than the GeForce GT 720 to run.
 The difference is significant enough that the HD 8670 may have an adverse affect on your yearly electricity bills in comparison to the GeForce GT 720.